wso2-attic/ballerina-integrator/README.md

 endpoint http:Listener LocalShopEP {
     port:9091
 };
-//Define end-point for the local shop as online shop link endpoint http:Client clientEP {
+//Define endpoint for the local shop as online shop link. endpoint http:Client clientEP {
     url: "http://localhost:9091/LocalShop"
 };

 service<http:Service> OnlineShopping bind OnlineShoppingEP {
-    // This service implement as a passthrough servise.
+    // This service is implemented as a passthrough service.
 So it allows all HTTP methods.
 So methods are not specified.
     @http:ResourceConfig {
         path: "/"
     }

     passthrough(endpoint caller, http:Request req) {
-        // set log message as "the request will be directed to another service" in pass-through method. log:printInfo("You will be redirected to Local Shop  .......");
+        // Set log message as "the request will be directed to another service" in the pass-through method. log:printInfo("You will be redirected to Local Shop  .......");
-        //'Forward()' used to call the backend endpoint created above as pass-through method.
+        // 'Forward()' is used to call the backend endpoint created above as pass-through method.
 In forward function,
-        //it used the same HTTP method, which used to invoke the primary service.
+        // it used the same HTTP method, which is used to invoke the primary service.
         // The `forward()` function returns the response from the backend if there are no errors. var clientResponse = clientEP->forward("/", req);
-        // Inorder to detect the errors in return output of the 'forward()' , it used 'match' to catch those kind of errors match clientResponse {
+        // In order to detect the errors in the return output of 'forward()', 'match' is used to catch those kind of errors. match clientResponse {
-            // Returned response will directed to the outbound endpoint. http:Response res => {
+            // Returned response is directed to the outbound endpoint. http:Response res => {
                 caller->respond(res)
                 // If response contains errors, give the error message